gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 how to create relocatable plugins:

-currentl yonly esp8266 is supported replace the linker file local.eagle.app.v6.common.ld by the one provided in module dir ( the file is automatically generated and must be checked on new espressif versions) the module section must be inserted as shown below after *(.ver_number)
+currentl yonly esp8266 is supported replace the linker file local.eagle.app.v6.common.ld by the one provided in plugins dir ( the file is automatically generated and must be checked on new espressif versions) the module section must be inserted as shown below after *(.ver_number)
     _irom0_text_start = ABSOLUTE(.);